Plane geometry of $q$-rationals and Springborn Operations: Introduction

 where the fraction on the right hand side might not be reduced.
-This operation is a quadratic version of the Farey addition.
-In a different context (Diophantine approximations of rationals numbers), it has been recently studied by Springborn \cite{Springborn}.
+This operation can be seen as a quadratic version of the Farey addition.
+In a different context (Diophantine approximations of rationals numbers), this operation has been recently studied by Springborn \cite{Springborn}.
 This is why we call it the \emph{Springborn addition}.
 A similar operation, the Springborn difference, corresponds to the outer homothety center.

 The proof of this property led to the study of involutive symmetries of the classical Farey triangulation and their deformations.
 Finding the reduced expression of the $q$-deformed Springborn operation uses recent results on $q$-rationals, notably when the denominator is palindromic \cite{Ren, Kogiso}.